|ARM Technical Support Knowledge Articles|

 The processor is now in a Debug Halt state, having fetched the initial Main Stack Pointer, the Reset Vector, and the EPSR.T bit from uninitialized memory.

-The correct and robust procedure from this point is to initialize at least a minimal vector table at address zero.
+Once the processor is halted at the vector catch on reset, with invalid values in the main Stack Pointer and Program Counter, the correct and robust procedure from this point is to initialize at least a minimal vector table at address zero.
 The minimal vector table requires at least the first four entries to be valid, which are the initial Main Stack Pointer, and vectors (all with bit = 1) for the Reset, NMI and Hard Fault handler entry points, as these exceptions cannot be inhibited, and a Reset will always cause the vector table offset to revert to address 0x0.
 Also remember to download an executable code image to a suitable address in a writable and executable memory region before restarting operation by issuing a further self-reset (VECTRESET) so that the boot procedure starts over, but this time from the now populated vector table at address 0x0.

 Note that for the "quick and dirty" method, there remains no valid vector table at address zero.
 The debugger or the code image can program the VTOR to point to a valid vector table, for example located in the downloaded code image itself, but if a further reset should occur, the reboot will revert to the (non-existent) vector table at address 0x0.

 Did you find this article helpful?
 Yes No

 How can we improve this article?